ayoubfaouzi/software-engineering-notes/designing-data-intensive-applications/chapter-08-the-trouble-with-distributed-systems.md

 - 👉 These methods don’t eliminate GC pauses but make their effects much less harmful.

 ## Knowledge, Truth, and Lies

+- Distributed systems differ from single-computer programs because they lack shared memory, rely on unreliable message passing, face variable delays, partial failures, clock issues, and pauses.
+- Nodes cannot know other nodes’ state with **certainty** —they can only infer from received or missing messages.
+  - Network issues and node failures are indistinguishable.
+  - This raises philosophical questions of truth and causality in systems 🧔‍♂️.
+-👉 Define a **system model** (**assumptions about behavior**) and design algorithms proven to work under that model.
+Reliable behavior is possible, but achieving it is complex.

+### The Truth Is Defined by the Majority

+- Nodes in distributed systems can be wrongly declared **dead** due to asymmetric faults (node can receive but not send), unacknowledged messages, or pauses like garbage collection
+- From the faulty node’s perspective, it may still seem alive, but other nodes cannot communicate with it and thus mark it as dead.
+- This highlights that individual nodes cannot be **trusted** to judge their **own state**.
+Instead, distributed systems rely on **quorums** — majority voting among nodes — to make decisions, including declaring nodes dead.
+- A quorum ensures safety (only one majority can exist) and fault tolerance (the system continues working despite some node failures).
+This principle underpins **consensus algorithms**.

+#### The leader and the lock

+- In distributed systems, certain resources must have **only one owner** at a time (e.g., a leader node, a lock holder, or a unique username).
+- However, a node’s belief that it is “the chosen one” may conflict with the **majority’s view** if it was declared dead or replaced due to faults like pauses or network issues.
+- If such a node keeps acting as leader or lock holder, it can cause **inconsistencies** or **corruption**.
+  - For example, in *HBase*, a paused client’s lock lease could expire and be reassigned; when the client resumed, it still thought it held the lease and wrote to the file, causing **data corruption**.
+- The lesson: systems must carefully enforce **quorum agreement** to prevent multiple conflicting owners.

+#### Fencing tokens

+- To prevent nodes with outdated leases from corrupting a system, **fencing** is used.
+- Each time a lock or lease is granted, the lock service issues a **monotonically** increasing f**encing token**.
+- Clients must **include this token** with their **write requests**.
+- The resource (e.g., storage server) accepts only requests with the **highest token** seen so far and rejects older ones.
+- Systems like *ZooKeeper* provide suitable tokens (e.g., *zxid*, *cversion*).
+- Crucially, the **resource itself** must **enforce token checks**, since **clients** cannot be **trusted** to behave correctly.
+This ensures safety even if clients are faulty, paused, or malicious.

+### Byzantine Faults

+- Fencing tokens protect against **accidental** errors but not against **malicious** nodes that forge tokens.
+- The text assumes nodes are **unreliable but honest**, not deceptive.
+When nodes can lie or behave arbitrarily, this is a **Byzantine fault**, making consensus much harder.
+- **Byzantine fault tolerance** (BFT) is crucial in environments like aerospace (where radiation may corrupt state) or multi-organization systems (where participants may cheat), and blockchains like Bitcoin use BFT to reach agreement without central authority.
+- In typical **DC** systems, Byzantine faults are **rare** (nodes are controlled, radiation is minimal), and BFT protocols are too complex and costly, so simpler fault-tolerance mechanisms suffice.
+- Web apps do face malicious clients, but the server enforces authority rather than using BFT.
+- BFT also cannot protect against **software bugs** shared across all nodes or against attackers who compromise multiple identical nodes.
+- Traditional security measures (auth, encryption, firewalls, etc.) remain the main defense.

+#### Weak forms of lying

+- While nodes are generally assumed honest, systems can still benefit from lightweight safeguards against accidental “lying” caused by hardware faults, bugs, or misconfiguration.
+- These are not **full BFT** but simple, pragmatic reliability measures.
+Examples include:
+  - **Checksums** at the application level to catch rare undetected packet corruption.
+  - **Input validation** and sanity checks to prevent malformed data or denial-of-service risks.
+  - **Redundancy and cross-checking**, such as NTP clients using multiple servers and discarding outliers.
+- 👉 These mechanisms improve robustness against unintentional errors without the cost of full BFT.

+## System Model and Reality

+- Distributed algorithms must tolerate faults, so they are designed against system models that define assumptions about timing and node failures.
+- **Timing models**:
+  - **Synchronous**: assumes strict bounds on delays, pauses, and clock drift (unrealistic in practice).
+  - **Partially synchronous**: usually behaves synchronously but occasionally suffers unbounded delays (most realistic).
+  - **Asynchronous**: makes no timing assumptions and has no clocks (very restrictive).
+- **Failure models**:
+  - **Crash-stop**: nodes may fail permanently by stopping.
+  - **Crash-recovery**: nodes may fail and later return, with only persistent storage surviving.
+  - **Byzantine**: nodes can behave arbitrarily or maliciously.
+- 👉 In practice, the **partially synchronous + crash-recovery** model best reflects real-world distributed systems.

+### Correctness of an algorithm

+- Algorithm **correctness** is defined by **formal properties** that specify the desired behavior.
+For distributed algorithms, examples include:
+  - **Uniqueness**: no two fencing token requests return the same value.
+  - **Monotonic sequence**: later requests get higher token values than earlier ones.
+  - **Availability**: a non-crashed node eventually receives a response.
+- An algorithm is considered correct within a system model if it always satisfies these properties under the model’s assumptions.
+However, if all nodes crash or delays are infinite, no algorithm can make progress—showing correctness depends on the chosen system model.

+### Safety and liveness

+- Distributed algorithm properties fall into two categories:
+  - **Safety** properties: guarantee that “*nothing bad happens.*” If violated, the error occurs at a specific moment (e.g., duplicate fencing tokens).
+Once broken, they cannot be undone.
+  - **Liveness** properties: guarantee that “*something good eventually happens.*” They may not hold at a given time (e.g., a request awaiting response) but can still be satisfied in the future.
+- In practice, algorithms must ensure **safety always holds**, even under crashes or network failures, while **liveness** is **conditional** —i t may require assumptions like a majority of nodes remaining up or the network eventually recovering, as in the partially synchronous model.

+### Mapping system models to the real world

+- System models and safety/liveness properties are invaluable for reasoning about distributed algorithms, but they are **simplified abstractions of messy reality**.
+  - For example, the crash-recovery model assumes stable storage survives crashes, but in practice disks can be corrupted, misconfigured, or forgotten due to firmware bugs—breaking quorum guarantees.
+  - Real implementations must sometimes handle “impossible” situations (e.g., catastrophic storage loss), even if only by failing and requiring human intervention.
+- Despite these gaps, **theoretical models** are **crucial**: they simplify faults to make problems tractable, allow systematic reasoning, and enable proofs of correctness within the model.
+- While correctness proofs don’t guarantee flawless real-world behavior, they expose flaws that testing might miss.
+Ultimately, **theory** and **empirical testing** complement each other in building reliable distributed systems 🤓.